 Finding 1—Compatible

+If the MRB finds that a State program is satisfactory or satisfactory, but needs improvement for the performance indicator Legislation, Regulations and other Program Elements, the MRB will find the program compatible; or

-If the MRB determines that a State program does not create conflicts, gaps, or disruptive duplication in the collective national effort to regulate materials under the Atomic Energy Act, the program will be found compatible.
+The MRB determines that a State program does not create conflicts, gaps, or disruptive duplication in the collective national effort to regulate materials under the Atomic Energy Act, the MRB will find the program compatible.

 Finding 2—Not Compatible

+If the MRB finds that a State program is unsatisfactory for the performance indicator Legislations, Regulations and other Program Elements, the MRB will find the program not compatible; or

-If the MRB determines that a State program creates unnecessary gaps, conflicts, or disruptive duplication in the collective national effort to regulate materials under the Atomic Energy Act, the program will be found not compatible.
+The MRB determines that a State program creates unnecessary gaps, conflicts, or disruptive duplication in the collective national effort to regulate materials under the Atomic Energy Act, the MRB will find the program not compatible.

 Adequacy Findings for NRC Regional Programs

-The MRB adequacy findings for regional programs will be the same as those listed above for Agreement States.
+The MRB adequacy findings for NRC regional programs will be the same as those listed above for Agreement States.

 Guidance for MRB Determinations for Agreement State Programs

 For most Agreement State reviews, no action other than issuance of the final IMPEP report is needed.
-For those infrequent reviews where additional action is needed, the following alternatives should be considered.
+For those infrequent reviews where additional action is needed, the following alternatives should be considered:

 Monitoring

-When weaknesses in a program result in, or could result in, less than fully satisfactory performance for one or more performance indicators, monitoring by NRC will be considered by the MRB in accordance with STP Procedures SA-122, “Heightened Oversight and Monitoring.”
+When performance concerns in a program result in, or could result in, less than fully satisfactory performance for one or more performance indicators, monitoring by NRC will be considered by the MRB in accordance with NMSS Procedure SA-122, “Heightened Oversight and Monitoring.”
 Monitoring is an informal process that allows the NRC to maintain an increased level of communication with an Agreement State program.

 Heightened Oversight

-When one or more of the common and non-common performance indicators are found to be unsatisfactory, heightened oversight by the NRC will be considered by the MRB in accordance with STP Procedure SA-122, “Heightened Oversight and Monitoring.”
-When strong commitments to improve its program have been made by the Agreement State at the department director management level, the MRB will consider heightened oversight, if the MRB believes the actions by the Agreement State will result in necessary program improvements and the State is capable of implementing those commitments.
-Heightened oversight could include requests for an Agreement State program improvement plan, periodic Agreement State progress reports, periodic NRC/Agreement State conference calls, and a followup review by the IMPEP team.
+When performance concerns in a program result in one or more of the common and non-common performance indicators are found to be unsatisfactory and/or a significant number of common and non-common performance indicators are found to be satisfactory, but needs improvement, heightened oversight by the NRC will be considered by the MRB in accordance with NMSS Procedure SA-122, “Heightened Oversight and Monitoring.”
+Heightened oversight is a formal process and include requests for an Agreement State program improvement plan, periodic Agreement State progress reports, periodic NRC/Agreement State conference calls, and a followup review, or full review where appropriate.

 Probation

-The MRB will consider probation for an Agreement State using the STP Procedure SA-113, "Placing an Agreement State on Probation," as a reference.
-Probation is appropriate for MRB consideration when the finding for an Agreement State is adequate but needs improvement or is not compatible and any of the following circumstances occur:
+The MRB will consider probation for an Agreement State using the NMSS Procedure SA-113, "Placing an Agreement State on Probation," as a reference.
+Probation is appropriate for MRB consideration when the finding for an Agreement State is adequate, but needs improvement, or is not compatible and when any of the following circumstances occur:

-When one or more of the common or non-common performance indicators are found unsatisfactory and are of such safety significance that assurance of the program's ability to protect the public health may be degraded, heightened oversight by the NRC is required, and heightened oversight without a formal declaration of probation may not result in necessary program improvements.
+An Agreement State has been on heightened oversight or monitoring which has not resulted in necessary program improvements;

-When previously identified programmatic deficiencies have gone uncorrected for a significant period of time beyond which the corrective actions had been originally scheduled for completion and the NRC is not confident of the State's ability to correct such deficiencies in an expeditious and effective manner without heightened oversight and a formal probation declaration by the NRC
+Previously identified programmatic deficiencies have gone uncorrected for a significant period of time beyond which the corrective actions had been originally scheduled for completion and the NRC is not confident of the State's ability to correct such deficiencies in an expeditious and effective manner; or

-When a program has repeatedly been late in adopting required compatibility elements and only heightened oversight by NRC, together with a formal declaration of probation, would yield improvements

-The following are examples of Agreement State program deficiencies for which the MRB would consider probation for an Agreement State.
-This list is not all-inclusive and other Agreement State program deficiencies may require consideration.

-Repeated failure to identify design deficiencies in followup analysis of events or incidents involving sealed sources and devices
+Agreement State has repeatedly been late in adopting required regulations or other legally binding requirements and the NRC is not confident of the State's ability to correct such deficiencies in an expeditious and effective manner.